-Interest rates can be freely contracted when at least one of the parties is a financial institution.
-That not being the case, there is a limit on interest rates charged by non-financial institutions that, according to prevailing case law, is equivalent to two times the rate charged by the government for late payment of federal taxes.

-Brazilian law provides a statutory right to interest on late payments, which corresponds to the rate charged by the government for late payment of federal taxes.
+Interest rates can be freely contracted when: (i) at least one of the parties is a financial institution or other institution authorised to operate by the Central Bank of Brazil, or an investment fund or club; (ii) both parties are legal entities; or (iii) the transaction is represented by a credit title or a security, or is carried out in the financial or securities market.
+That not being the case, there is a limit on interest rates charged that is equivalent to two times the rate charged by the government for late payment of federal taxes (SELIC) minus the consumer inflation index (IPCA).
+Brazilian law provides a statutory right to interest on late payments, which corresponds to the rate charged by the government for late payment of federal taxes minus the consumer inflation index (IPCA).
 Such statutory rate applies unless the agreement or specific law provides otherwise.
 Penalties for late payments on consumer contracts are capped at 2%.
 Consumers may cancel a contract within a period of seven days from its signature or receipt of the good or service, when contracting products and services outside a shop (e.g., by internet or telephone).
 Upon cancellation, receivables are cancelled and any amount already paid by the consumer must be promptly returned with the corresponding monetary adjustments.